pixijs/pixijs/README.md

 	}
 ```

-This content is released under the (Link Goes Here) MIT License.
+This content is released under the (http://opensource.org/licenses/MIT) MIT License.